vanpariyar/myblog/content/blog/how-to-change-the-date-from-custom-custom-field-in-wordpress.md

 author : ["Ronak Vanpariya"]
 # categories
 categories: ["Technology"]
-tags: ["hooks", "Wordpress","fliters"]
+tags: ["hooks", "Wordpress","filters"]
 # meta description
-description: "Learn how to change the date in wordpress by custom field or meta field."
+description: "Learn how to change the date in WordPress by custom field or meta field."
 # save as draft
 draft: false
 ---